2020PB/police-brutality/.github/ISSUE_TEMPLATE/incident-report.md

 ## Location

-e.g. Compton, California (also include this in the title field above)
+e.g. Compton, California (also include this in the title field above.
+Include latitude and longitude if possible)

 ## Date